Rights groups call for boycott of Beijing 2022 Winter Games

 China at first denied the existence of the internment areas.
 It later acknowledged them, but denied any abuses and says the steps it has taken are necessary to combat terrorism and a separatist movement.

-“The IOC refused to listen in 2008, defending its decision with claims that they would prove to be a catalyst for improved human rights,”he letter says.
+“The IOC refused to listen in 2008, defending its decision with claims that they would prove to be a catalyst for improved human rights,” the letter says.
 “As human rights experts predicted, this decision proved to be hugely misplaced; not only did China’s human rights record not improve but violations increased substantially without rebuke.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports